One year of Rust in production

 ·

-Featured post (27.5K views)
+Featured post (27.7K views)

-For the past months, I spent (almost) all of my free time working on my side business — JustFax.
+For the past months, I spent (almost) all of my free time working on my side business — JustFax Online.
 It all started with migrations from LemonSqueezy to Stripe (interested to know why?
 Subscribe to my other blogs’ newsletter, as I plan to write a detailed breakdown why you might want to choose a payment gateway instead of Merchant of Record).
 But like every refactor, or rewrite, it grew way bigger than I anticipated.
 A simple payment provider change required me to implement a job processing queue on top of SQL as well as doing a tiny accounting system.
 All in Rust of course.
 This resulted in one of the biggest merge-requests I have ever merged.

 A merge-request from the new version of JustFax to the master branch